mreferre/knative-on-fargate/README.md

 Save and exit.

-### Preparing the assets for the Knative and Gloo setup
+#### Preparing the assets for the Knative and Gloo setup

 The standard setup command (`glooctl install knative`) is a black box and installs Knative and Gloo leveraging the Classic Load Balancer.
 Because EKS/Fargate doesn't support it, we need to find a way to inject the ALB instead.
 In addition to this, we need to customize a number of other things in the assets.

 *Note*: this repo ships with the two assets you need to deploy Knative and Gloo on EKS/Fargate.
-They are the `knative-gloo-fargate-first-batch.yaml` file and `knative-gloo-fargate-second-batch.yaml` file.
+They are the `knative-gloo-fargate-first-batch.yaml` file and `knative-gloo-fargate-second-batch.yaml` file and are located in the [assets](./assets/) folder.
 If you are interested in understand how these assets have been generated you can read [this deep dive](./assets/README.md) so that you can yourself re-create them from scratch (if you ever need to).
 If you just want to se

-### Deploying the assets and setup Knative and Gloo
+#### Deploying the assets and setup Knative and Gloo

 We are now at the point where we can run the Knative and Gloo assets.